CodingItWrong/shorten_rb/README.md

 There is no user interface for configuring `Link`s; use the Rails console.

+Redirects are always sent as `302 Found`.
+This ensures they aren't permanently cached, so you can change the redirect later.

 Accesses are logged as a `Hit` model.
 No information about the request is logged except for the time the request was made.

 ## License